Clarence R. Magney: Early life and education

 Born in Trenton, Pierce County, Wisconsin, Magney went to public schools in Bayport, Minnesota.
-He then graduated from Gustavus Adolphus College in 1903 and Harvard Law School in 1908.
+He graduated from Gustavus Adolphus College in 1903 and Harvard Law School in 1908.

 Career

 After graduating from law school, Magney worked as an attorney at Jenswold & Jenswold in Duluth.
 He was elected mayor of Duluth in 1917 and served until 1920.
 He was later elected to serve as a district court judge.
 Magney was appointed as an associate justice of the Minnesota Supreme Court in 1943 and served until 1953.
 He was instrumental in getting a number of state parks and scenic waysides established along the North Shore of Lake Superior.
 Judge C. R. Magney State Park is named for him.
 After retiring as a justice, he continued to work as commissioner of the Minnesota Supreme Court until his death in 1962.

 Personal life

 His father, Jonas Magney (surname originally Magnuson), immigrated to the United States from Sweden in 1858.
 He was the first student at Gustavus and upon graduation became ordained as a Lutheran pastor.